Generalization Bounds for Markov Algorithms through Entropy Flow Computations: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced a framework to understand the generalization error of Markov algorithms through Poissonization.
-We found a closed-form expression of the associated entropy flow and connected it with a class of modified log-Sobolev inequalities.
-We showed the relevance of such inequalities in several cases of interest.
-We further demonstrated the efficiency of our method for both noisy (\eg, SGLD and noisy SGD) and non-noisy algorithms (\eg, SGD).
+In this paper, we introduced a new framework to extend the entropy flow method to general time-homogeneous Markov algorithms.
+Drawing inspiration from the Poissonization operation, we derive an exact entropy flow formula for Poissonized Markov algorithms which we connected to modified logarithmic Sobolev inequalities, hence, relating the generalization error of general Markov algorithms to ergodic theory.
+We provided generic tools to upper bound the expansion term that appears in our theory, both for noisy and non-noisy algorithms.
+Thanks to this new framework, we easily recovered (Poissonized versions of) classical generalization bounds for SGLD and obtained new generalization bounds for several algorithms, such as SGD and variants of SGD with noise injection.

+\paragraph{Future work.} Several directions remain to be explored with our new entropy flow method.
+As mentioned in the introduction, the entropy flow is a popular method to analyze the differential privacy of Langevin Monte Carlo algorithms or differentially-private SGD with Gaussian noise.
+Therefore, it would be an interesting direction for future work to apply our framework to obtain new differential privacy guarantees.
+Moreover, modified LSIs are a popular tool to analyze the convergence properties of discrete Markov chains.
+Thus, one potential direction for future research is to apply our work to understand the generalization error of Markov algorithms in discrete parameter spaces.

-\paragraph{Future directions.} We focused our analysis on KL-based bounds through the function $\Phi(x) = x\log(x)$ and modified LSIs.
-Another route would be to change $\Phi$ to $\Phi_2(x) := \normof{x}^2$, in which case our proof technique of \Cref{thm:psi-diffusive-priors} leads to a Poincaré (or spectral gap) inequality.
-Combined with the theory of Ricci curvature of Markov chains \citep{ollivier_ricci_2007}, this opens new research directions to obtain new generalization bounds and differential privacy guarantees.
-Finally, the extension of Poissonization to other algorithms (like ADAM) is an important direction for future work. \acks{U.\c{S}. is partially supported by the French government under the management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
+\acks{U.\c{S}. is partially supported by the French government under the management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
 B.D., M.H., and U.\c{S}. are partially supported by the European Research Council Starting Grant DYNASTY – 101039676.}